 - protect children and young people

-- ensure that the services meet the requirements of the law
+- ensure that the services meet the requirements of the relevant legislation

-- communicate the quality of their care to all those involved, including children and young people, parents and carers, and commissioners.
+- provide information about the quality of the provision to a range of key stakeholders, including children and young people, parents and carers, and commissioners.

 - children's homes

 - adoption support agencies.

 This is what happens when someone applies to provide children’s social care.

 - A prospective provider uses our guide to help them apply for registration.

 - Before sending their application to us, the applicant needs to have all documents and procedures in place; have a Disclosure and Barring Service (this replaced the Criminal Records Bureau on 1 December 2012: www.homeoffice.gov.uk/dbs) disclosure for everyone who needs one; and have their premises ready.

 - The applicant completes all the forms in the children’s social care application pack.
 The person who will manage the children’s social care service must also complete an application.
 The applicant sends the forms to us with the application fee.